prorev/prorev.github.io/_posts/2020-01-08-github-via-ssh.md

 -a----        12/5/2019   2:30 PM           1193 known_hosts
 ```

-where `[uname]` is your Windows username.

-Similar on Linux and Mac you may check the same:
+Similar on Linux and Mac:

 `ls -al ~/.ssh`

-    If you don't have the `id_rsa` and `id_rsa.pub` you would have to generate them like this:

-    `ssh-keygen -t rsa -b 4096 -C "your.email@address"`

 Now you need to add **SSH key** to the agent (ssh-agent).

 ## Adding ssh key to the agent

 On Windows:

+If you have GitHub for Windows installed, you can use it to clone repositories and not deal with SSH keys.
+It also comes with the Git Bash tool, which is the preferred way of running git commands on Windows.

 Ensure ssh-agent is enabled check: